-headspace Broome is a youth friendly space to help all young people aged 12-25 with their health and well-being goals.
+headspace Broome is a youth friendly space with a range of services to support all young people aged 12-25 with their health and well-being goals.

 - Monday: 8:00am - 4:30pm

 headspace Broome is operated by Kimberley Aboriginal Medical Services Council.
 All headspace services are funded by the Australian Government Department of Health and Aged Care.
 Administration of funding is carried out by the headspace centre’s local Primary Health Network, in this case, Country WA (WA Primary Health Alliance Ltd).

 Mental health workers – which may include psychologists, psychiatrists, counsellors and other workers – that can help if you're just not feeling yourself.

 Sexual health screenings on site or links to local services.

 A group of young people who help with events and some decision making at a centre.
 Ask your centre about getting involved.

 GPs can help with any physical health issues as well as issues related to sexual health, drug or alcohol use, relationship problems or feeling down or upset.
 Your centre may have a GP on site or links to one locally.

 Workers either on site or linked to the centre who can assist you with any alcohol or other drug concern.

 Call 9194 4500 or drop in to the Centre at Shop A, 38 Frederick Street, Broome